adaptivemedia/laravel-site-lock/README.md

 - Site is on a staging/testing server
 - Site is an internal tool

-This package adds a global web middleware that protects all routes until it's unlocked by visiting a pre defined url.
+This package adds a global web middleware that protects all routes until it's unlocked.

 ## Installation